basicallydan/danhough.com/_drafts/2014-08-14-feature-or-product.markdown

 Foursquare, Google Maps, Yelp and Citymapper aren't about to implement StreetScout in their product offering.
 I'd love it if they, or someone similar, did - but for now, it will sit online and I will sometimes use it to solve the problem that it solves quite well.

 Should I broaden its appeal?
-Maybe!
+Maybe.
 Should I force it?
 Hell, no!
 If it's going to evolve, it's going to do so in an organic way.

 StreetScout is a feature, around which I have put together a simple, makeshift product so that said feature can be used, and I'm perfectly fine with that.